How To Tell if Someone is Stalking You On Instagram

-There are a lot of third-party applications, browser extensions, and websites that make the promise to show you who is viewing your profile.
-Many of these do not work while some others require access to your private information for nefarious purposes.
+There are a lot of third-party applications, browser extensions, and websites that promise to show you who is viewing your profile.
+Many of these do not work, while some others require access to your private information for nefarious purposes.

 Although there may be some legitimate resources out there, users should beware of the dangers of using such a service.
 Read the reviews and do your research on the developer before signing up for anything.

 Handling Stalking on Instagram

 There isn’t a whole lot you can do if you think someone is stalking you on Instagram.
 As long as they aren’t making threats or seriously bothering you in any way, they aren’t doing anything legally wrong.
 This is the price of social media.
 You’re out there for all to see, and people can do whatever they want with the information you post online.

 If your suspicion is getting the better of you, you can change some privacy settings on Instagram that could stop the person following you around on the network.